jriguera/bosh-ironic-cpi-release/README.md

   stemcell including those drivers.

 * A physical server usually has several NICs available, but maybe some of them are not connected or not needed.
-When BOSH Agent runs, it ensures all the interfaces defined on the server must have an IP, if an NIC has no IP address, Bosh Agent fails.
+When Bosh Agent runs, it ensures all the interfaces defined on the server must have an IP, if an NIC has no IP address, Bosh Agent fails.
 To overcome this limitation I have decided to assign an IP of the loopback local range `127.0.0.100/24` to the non used interfaces.